leobix/safi/README.md

     - steps-in: number of past data for prediction, default = 48 (hours of data)
     - steps-out: what specific hour do you want to build a model for.

 Note: this function can take a long time to run in Jupyter notebook.
-We have written a python file called 'main_XGB.py' which could be called and ran on a cluster to speed up running time.
+We have written a python file called ```main_XGB.py``` which could be called and ran on a cluster to speed up running time.

+###Disclaimers

+This is a preliminary version of code.
+In the end we would provide a package requirement file and additional code for using our model in practice.